-7. Personally sign your thank-you letter.
+5. Personally sign your donor thank-you letter.

 Your donors are important to you, and your thank-you letter is the best time to let that show.
 When you print out your thank-you letters to be sent off, take them around the office and ask people to sign them!